MLB threatens pitchers with 10-game bans for altering balls - WHIZ News

 Pitchers will be responsible for foreign substances found on catchers and position players.
 A position player will not be ejected for possession of a foreign substance unless the umpire determines the player was applying it to a ball to aid a pitcher.

 Violators are subject to ejection and decisions are not subject to replay review.
-Refusal to allow inspection will be presumed to have violated rules and will be ejected.
+Players who refuse inspection will be presumed to have violated rules and will be ejected.
 Club employees who assist players in using or masking foreign substances or who refuse to cooperate or who fail to report violations will be subject to fines and suspensions.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports